 Don’t be misled by umbrella companies offering perks

 Many umbrella companies offer “extras” to entice contractors to register with them.
 Some of these perks are legitimate and will provide you with better value for money (e.g. Same Day Faster Payments, free insurance cover, etc.).
-However, some of these perks are either included as standard or could cost you more in the long run (e.g. mortgage deals, but you’ll need to pay a lump sum at a later date or an inflated weekly margin).
+However, some of these perks are either included as standard or could cost you more in the long run (e.g. mortgage deals, but you’ll need to pay a lump sum at a later date or an inflated umbrella company margin).

 This article has been based on a press release by the Low Incomes Tax Reform Group (LITRG).
 For more information to help you find compliant umbrella companies, please check out the LITRG’s fact sheet on umbrella companies.